-This year, Canada Day weekend runs from Friday, June 28th to Monday, July 1st.
+Canada Day is fast approaching.
 Every Canadian longs for this party-filled weekend as the official kickoff to summer, especially gardeners, patio-lovers and lounge lizards.
-This past winter and cooler-than-usual spring have been exceptionally harsh on our outdoor spaces, but don’t despair, there’s nothing our cleaning plan can’t tackle.
-By putting aside a few hours for a couple of days you can transform your outdoor space back into an oasis again.
+This past winter and ill-tempered spring have been exceptionally harsh on our outdoor spaces, but don’t despair, there’s nothing our cleaning plan can’t tackle.
+By putting aside a few hours for a couple of days so that you can transform your outdoor space back into an oasis again.

-Whether your outdoor space is a condo balcony, or a fully decked-out backyard, start with getting the dirtiest jobs out of the way.
-Put on your favourite cleaning playlist, your favourite rubber gloves or gardening gloves, and grab yourself a leaf bag and an industrial-size garbage bag.
-Last year’s leaves, branches, twigs and dead annuals can be placed in yard bags.
-Other debris like cigarette butts, discarded packaging like chocolate bar wrappers, styrofoam trays, broken hula hoops and sand toys can go in the garbage bag.
-And if you’re a homeowner who sometimes gets lazy and lets Fido do their thing in the backyard, grab a compost bag too, you know what you have to do!
+Whether your outdoor space is a condo balcony or a fully decked-out backyard, start with getting the dirtiest jobs out of the way.
+Put on your favourite cleaning playlist (Spotify has some amazing ones), your favourite rubber gloves or gardening gloves, and grab yourself a leaf bag and an industrial-size garbage bag.
+Last year’s leaves, branches, twigs and dirt can be placed in yard bags.
+Other debris like discarded packaging like chocolate bar wrappers, styrofoam trays, broken hula hoops and sand toys can go in the garbage bag.
+And if you’re a homeowner who sometimes gets complacent and lets Fido do their thing in the backyard, grab a compost bag too, you know what you have to do!

 There’s a Time and Place for the Power Washer

 If you’re cleaning up a backyard, the next step is to spray the layers of dirt off your patio furniture, barbeque, storage bins and light fixtures.
 Although it’s tempting to blast any and all mounds of dirt with a power washer, its force is too strong for most furniture and accessories.
 Instead, get out the hose and start washing everything off with water and a soft brush.
 If you’re cleaning a small balcony, there may be rules about how to wash your balcony.
-We suggest wiping everything down with several damp-dry microfibre cloths, and also several rounds of mopping everything down with a damp-dry microfibre cloth mop.
+We suggest wiping everything down with several damp-dry microfibre cloths You will also want to complete several rounds of mopping everything down with a damp-dry microfibre cloth mop.
 But, feel free to use the power washer on the deck and driveway.

 The Joys of DIY Cleaning Spray